-In addition to a spatial analysis, simulations allow for the temporal analysis of the RPS.
-Thus we calculate the RPS of the gas disc for all gas-bearing models (fg10\_nsf, fg20\_nsf, fg20\_sf, and fg20\_sf\_iso) over the full simulation timespan (\mbox{$\sim 2$~Gyr}), one for each time step ($\Delta t \approx 10$~Myr).
+For all gas-bearing models (fg10\_nsf, fg20\_nsf, fg20\_sf, and fg20\_sf\_iso) we calculate a series of RPS over the full simulation timespan (\mbox{$\sim 2$~Gyr}), one for each time step ($\delta t \approx 10$~Myr).
 The result is displayed in Fig.~\ref{fig:psd_gas}.
 Each of the four panels (labelled A, B, C, and D, starting from the top-left) corresponds to one simulation, as indicated by the respective top-left legend.
-In each panel, each curve corresponds to the RPS at a specific epoch, as indicated by the colour palette to the right, which changes from blue hues (`early' times) to red hues (`late' times).
-For each RPS, each curve has been normalised to the amplitude of the initial ($t=0$) power spectrum at the largest scale ($l = 20$~kpc); an horizontal dashed line has been included for reference.
+In each panel, each curve corresponds to the RPS at a specific epoch, as indicated by the colour palette to the right, which changes across a rainbow palette from blue hues (`early' times) to red hues (`late' times).
+For each model, each RPS has been normalised to the amplitude of the initial ($t=0$) RPS at the largest scale ($l = 20$~kpc); an horizontal dashed line at the normalised value of $P(\ell) = 1$ has been included for reference.
 The grey shaded area indicates the scales at or below the size of the PS sampling volume (see Fig.~\ref{fig:vols}), and it is identical across panels.

 In general terms, the amplitude of the RPS in all models increases with time virtually at all scales $\ell \lesssim 10$~kpc, indicating the emergence of substructure as a result of fragmentation.
 For reference, the theoretically expected value of the fastest growing modes across the isothermal discs is \mbox{$\lambda_{\rm frag} = 2 \lambda_{\rm J} \approx 0.2 - 1.5$~kpc} (it is of order 1 kpc at the solar radius).
 The growth of the RPS at early time does appear to conform to this expectation in all models.